mikio1998/Price-Tag/README.md

 For extra the app will also work as a inventory replenishment tool, by recording sales history until it is reset by the user, when replenishment is complete.

-It saves paper, and time, whilst making my job easier.
+It saves paper and time, and makes my job easier.